Brexit impasse takes its toll on British business investment

 Potential Brexit problems include disruption at Britain’s borders with the EU that could push up the price of the steel her company needs, or a further fall in sterling that would make imports of key parts from the United States more expensive.

-To address those risks, SPE has stockpiled steel and, after taking a £140,000-hit from a bout of sterling weakness in 2018, makes sure it hedges all its foreign exchange exposure.
+To address those risks, SPE has stockpiled steel and, after taking a 140,000-pound hit from a bout of sterling weakness in 2018, makes sure it hedges all its foreign exchange exposure.

 But top of Handley’s worry list is uncertainty about the rules for the aviation industry - its biggest growth market.